kevinhitedev/kevinhitedev/README.md

 ### [&#60;𝒌&#47;𝒉&#62;.ᴅᴇᴠ](https://kevinhite.dev)

-##  About
+##
-✨ I am a self-taught software engineer with a passion for coding and a knack for learning new programming languages.
-With expertise in Python, JavaScript, PHP, Java, and C#, I am well-equipped to tackle any coding challenge that comes my way.
-My interest in the latest technology trends has led me to explore cloud computing, cybersecurity, and artificial intelligence.
-As the world becomes increasingly digitized, I recognize the importance of staying up-to-date with the latest advancements and integrating them into my work.
-One of my main goals this year is to contribute to more open source projects.
+✨ Python, JavaScript, Java, SQL, and C#.
+Interested in blockchain, cloud, machine learning/artificial intelligence, and security.
+Always willing to play in social media and SEO.
+One of my main goals this year is to contribute to more open-source projects.
 <!--
 ## Latest Project
 *   Project #1